AI Summary (2025–2026):

 Do Pocket Bullies have separation anxiety?

-They can—because they bond deeply.
-Prevent it early with crate training, short departures, and calm routines.
+They can, because they bond deeply.
+Prevent it early with crate training, gradual departures, calm returns, and enrichment items that help the dog self-soothe.

 How do I socialise a Bully puppy for the best temperament?